TransLinkForecasting/econdoc/README.md

 This is a mkdocs-generated documentation for the Regional Transportation Model (RTM) by TransLink Forecasting.
 This repository has been set up with travis ci and readthedoc for automated deployment.

-Please visit the documentation on [github.io](https://translinkforecasting.github.io/rtmdoc) or [readthedoc](https://rtm.readthedocs.io).
+Please visit the documentation on [github.io](https://translinkforecasting.github.io/econdoc) or [readthedoc](https://rtm-econdoc.readthedocs.io).

 ## Getting Started

-As **rtmdoc** collaborators, you are invited to contribute to the documentation for RTM.
+As **econdoc** collaborators, you are invited to contribute to the economic analysis documentation for the RTM.
 This documentation is compiled using [mkdocs](https://www.mkdocs.org/).

 Follow the steps below create or update mkdocs-generated html: